‘Not wholly beneath the dignity of a pig’:

 Barter believed that the therapeutic value of hot air baths increased with their temperature, and he knew that the human body can tolerate higher temperatures in dry air than in humid air or vapour.

-So while Urquhart remains responsible for the rapid spread of the Victorian Turkish bath throughout the British Isles and, indeed, across the Empire, Europe and the United States of America, it was Barter, going back to basics and following the Roman pattern, who ‘improved’ the Turkish bath and constructed the first dry hot air bath to be built in the British Isles since the Roman occupation.
+it was Barter, going right back to basics and following the Roman pattern, who ‘improved’ the Turkish bath and constructed the first dry hot air bath to be built in the British Isles since the Roman occupation.

 It was heated by a continuous stream of hot air directed under a series of connected rooms, first the laconicum at the highest temperature, then the caldarium, and then the tepidarium, each being cooler than the previous room, with bathers spending time in each before progressing, in either direction, to the next one.

-In Germany, the term, Roman-Irish bath is often preferred to Turkish bath, because it recognises the bath’s Roman origin, and its rebirth in Ireland—where at least ten public baths were built under Barter’s guidance, from Cork in the south to Belfast in the north.
+In Germany, the term, Roman-Irish bath is often preferred to Turkish bath, because it recognises the bath’s Roman origin, and its rebirth in Ireland,

-The original page includes footnotes,
+The original page includes one or more enlargeable thumbnail images.

-All the enlarged images, listed and linked below, can also be printed.
+Any enlarged images, listed and linked below, can also be printed.

-Ad for first Turkish bath in England
+Ad for the first Turkish bath in England

 Before and after the bath